carpentries/lesson-development-training/episodes/lesson-content.md

 Fenced divs include regular Markdown content surrounded by special tags to mark the start and the end of such a block.

-To mark the start of a fenced div, start a line with a start tag - at least 3 colon characters followed by a blank character and a keyword denoting the type of a fenced div you are creating (`::: fenced_div_keyword`) .
+To mark the beginning of a fenced div, start a line with an opening tag - at least 3 colon characters followed by a blank character and a keyword denoting the type of a fenced div you are creating (`::: fenced_div_keyword`) .
 Then you add the Markdown content of this structural block.